VJftw/vjpatel.me/vjpatel/content/work/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 Study the FDE forensics paper , particularly sections 4 & 5.

+### Static Analysis
+Static analysis (quiescent) involves halting the target system and making a forensically valid copy, or image, of all attached storage media for analysis.
+Static analysis tools then search the copied media for evidence.

+- Effective at recovering data from storage media.

+One disadvantage of unplugging a system is that many OS' cache disk writes and sync them at a later time, meaning that any cached writes (potential evidence) would be lost.

+### Live Analysis
+Live analysis (nonquiescent) gathers data from a system during operation.
+It addresses many shortcomings of static analysis.

+### Research Questions

+#### Legal Issues

+Actions on a nonquiescent system may likely not be reproducible.
+This means that in a legal environment, we lose the ability to show reproducible steps that we had with quiescent evidence.

+#### Inconsistency
+The inconsistency  inherent in live analysis leads to several research problems.
+The research goal is to determine the inconsistency's effects on the state derived from the collected raw data.

+If the raw data is inconsistent, does that affect the conclusions an investigator is able to draw?
+Is the inconsistency worse than that produce by static analysis?

+#### Repeatability

+The essence of science is independent reproducibility.
+Unless a monitored system can be replayed, live analysis will likely produce unreproducible results.
+We only need to reproduce parts of the system relevant to the forensic results, but how do we determine which parts those are?

+#### Configuration

+Live analysis will be ineffective if there are new threats and attacks that aren't captured by an existing pre-configuration.
+How would we detect attacks and automate reconfiguration?

+#### Detection

+The culprit might have programmed his system to return misleading impressions of the system state if it detects that analysis is taking place.
+This is especially easy in VMs as the culprit could detect when the VM has been paused.
+How can we capture live-data without being detected?

+#### Memory Imaging

+In live forensics, the contents of memory would change during an imaging process.
+Is it possible for live analysis to reliably detect discrepancies and to what extent would an image of memory differ from the contents seen by the cpu.
+Can a process snapshot memory in a manner that reduces inconsistency?

+#### Best Practices
+Finally, as the practice of live analysis matures, we in this area must develop best practices and standards, as well as methodologies, to certify the forensic evidence live analysis gathers.
+It’s critical that these practices, standards, and methodologies be based on solid, reproducible experiments—in other words, science, rather than ad-hoc techniques that appear to work but can’t be explained or validated.
+Forensic evidence is the basis for decisions that can impact not only machines and money but also people’s lives.
+For that reason alone, accuracy, reproducibility, and precision are mandatory.

 ---

 ## Lecture 13 - Digital Anti-forensics (a.k.a Counter-forensics)